cruzjuan298/Syllabus-Scraper-V1/README.md

 # Syllabus-Scraper-V1

-A convenient way to get data from your syllabus(or any pdf) using the ChatGPT API
+A convenient way to get data from your syllabus(or any pdf if you change the prompt) using the ChatGPT API

 ## Table of Contents